civol/HDLRuby/README.md

 In the example, both sequencers require access to signals `x` and `y` before accessing them and then releasing the access.

-Requiring access does not guaranties that the access will be granted by the arbiter though.
+Requiring access does not guarantee that the access will be granted by the arbiter though.
 In the access is not granted, the write access will be ignored.
-The default access granting policy of an arbiter is the priority in order of sequencer declaration.
-I.e., if several sequencer are requiring at the same time, then the one declared the earliest in the code gains write access.
-For example, with the code given about, the first sequencer have write access to `x` and `y`, and since after five write cycles it releases access, the second sequencer can then write to these signals.
-However, not obtaining write access does not block the execution of the sequencer, simply, its write access to the corresponding shared signals is simple ignored.
-In the example, the second sequencer will do its first five loop cycles without any effect, and have only its five last ones that change the shared signals.
-To avoid such a behavior, it is possible to check if the write access is granted using arbiter sub signal `acquired`: if this signal is one in current sequencer, that means the access is granted, otherwise its is 0.
+The default access granting policy of an arbiter is the priority in the order of sequencer declaration.
+I.e., if several sequencers are requiring one at the same time, then the one declared the earliest in the code gains write access.
+For example, with the code given above, the first sequencer has to write access to `x` and `y`, and since after five write cycles it releases access, the second sequencer can then write to these signals.
+However, not obtaining write access does not block the execution of the sequencer, simply, its write access to the corresponding shared signals is simply ignored.
+In the example, the second sequencer will do its first five loop cycles without any effect and have only its five last ones that change the shared signals.
+To avoid such a behavior, it is possible to check if the write access is granted using arbiter sub signal `acquired`: if this signal is one in the current sequencer, that means the access is granted, otherwise it is 0.
 For example the following will increase signal `x` only if write access is granted:

 ```ruby
 hif(ctrl_xy.acquired) { x <= x + 1 }
 ```

 The policy of an arbiter can be changed using command policy.
 You can either provide a new priority table, containing the number of the sequencers in order of priority (the first one having higher priority.
-The number of a sequencer is assign in order of declaration provided it uses the arbiter.
+The number of a sequencer is assigned in order of declaration provided it uses the arbiter.
 For example, in the previous code, the second sequencer can be given higher priority by adding the following code after having declared the arbiter:

 ```ruby
 ctrl_xy.policy([1,0])
 ```

 It is also possible to set a more complex policy by providing to the policy method a block of code whose argument is a vector indicating which sequencer is currently requiring write access to the shared signals and whose result will be the number of the sequencer to grant the access.
-This code will be executing each time an write access is actually performed.
+This code will be executed each time write access is actually performed.
 For example, in the previous code, a policy switch priorities at each access can be implemented as follows:

 ```ruby
 inner priority_xy: 0